derekneves/terraform/terraform-vpc/README.md

 - EIP for NATGW outbound
 - Route associations for the required subnets
 - security groups: ssh and http/https for ingress traffic to public subnet instances to be created
-- 1 ec2 ubuntu instance within public subnet, reachable via ssh from home IP and 80 from anywhere
+- 1 ec2 ubuntu instance within public subnet, reachable via ssh from home IP and ngninx(port 80) from anywhere
 - tags

 More comments in terraform scripts